Crimson Avenger

-The first Crimson Avenger, Lee Walter Travis, first appeared in Detective Comics #20 (October 1938).
-He is also known as a founding member of DC's second depicted superhero team, Seven Soldiers of Victory.
+Crimson Avenger (Lee Walter Travis) is a superhero published by DC Comics.
+He first appeared in Detective Comics #20 (October 1938).
+He is the first superhero and costume hero published in Detective Comics.
+He preceded Batman, and appeared in the same year after Action Comics #1 debuted characters like Superman, which led to the Golden Age of Comic Books.
+He is sometimes depicted as one of the first masked heroes within the fictional DC Universe.
+He is also known as a founding member of DC's second depicted superhero team, the Seven Soldiers of Victory.